 Here are our tips on how to decide which dentist is right for you:

 Ask for recommendations

 Ask your friends or your family physician for suggestions.
 If someone you trust has a dentist they love, chances are, you’ll be comfortable going to that practice, too.
-If you are unsure where to start, the BC Dental Association has listings of dental professionals in every community.
+If you are unsure where to start, the Dentist Directory of Canada has listings of dental professionals in every community.
 Make a shortlist of potential dentists to investigate further before you select one.

 Sometimes, just getting to the office can be difficult.
 Do you have a work schedule that makes it difficult to visit the dentist during the day?
 Do you live on other side of town?
 Find a dentist with a location and office hours that work for you, so that making an appointment doesn’t have to be a hassle.